davidroeca/web-app-orchestration-talk/talk/talk.rst

     module.exports = config;

 .. note::
+    * webpack-serve is the future of webpack's development server implementation, and will be incorporated into cra at some point
+    * This configuration is needed to support alternative `publicPath`s
     * host 0.0.0.0 -> basically says try any IP address
     * port specified here should be consistent with nginx